-This private, tailor-made tour follows the scenic RN7 road journey, which includes some of Madagascar's most rewarding national parks, wildlife hotspots and culturally interesting sites, starting from the high-lying capital city and ending at the arid south-west coast.
-It's a great trip if you like to be on the move and want to see a wide array of wildlife and extraordinarily varied landscapes.
+This private, tailor-made tour follows the scenic RN7 road journey, which includes some of Madagascar's most rewarding national parks, wildlife hotspots and culturally interesting sites, starting from the high-lying;capital city and ending at the arid south-west coast.
+It is an unforgettable trip if you like to be on the move and want to see as wide an array possible, of wildlife, traditional cultures and extraordinarily varied landscapes.

 Day 1 Fly with Air France early this morning from London (or selected regional airports) via Paris to Antananarivo.
 On arrival into Antananarivo late this evening (if flying on Air France), you will be met, assisted and transferred to Relais des Plateaux, with breakfast included.

-Day 2 Your guide and driver will meet you for the journey south to Antsirabe, a former spa town during colonial times.
+Day 5 Enjoy a very scenic drive (duration about 7hrs,30min) first through Bezanozano territory then Merina country from Andasibe to Antsirabe, a former spa town during colonial times.
 Visit some of the craft stalls for which this town is known.
 You might also wish to visit Lac Tritriva nearby, one of two peculiar volcanic lakes in which water levels actually rise during the dry season.
 Overnight at Couleur Cafe, a converted colonial villa with lovely gardens, breakfast and dinner included

-Day 4 Spend the day exploring the beautiful, wildlife-rich upland rainforest of Ranomafana National Park, originally set aside with lemur protection in mind during the 1980s when Dr Patricia Wright and her team discovered the Golden bamboo lemur there.
-The park is home to 12 species of lemur including the critically endangered Greater bamboo lemur (pictured), various other endemic mammals, numerous species of rainforest-dependent endemic birds such as the quietly beautiful Pitta-like and Rufous-headed ground-rollers, and many frogs and reptiles.
+Day 7 Spend the day exploring the beautiful, wildlife-rich upland rainforest of Ranomafana National Park, originally set aside with lemur protection in mind during the 1980s when Dr Patricia Wright and her team discovered the Golden bamboo lemur (pictured) there.
+The park is home to 12 species of lemur including the critically endangered Greater bamboo lemur, various other endemic mammals, numerous species of rainforest-dependent endemic birds such as the quietly beautiful Pitta-like and Rufous-headed ground-rollers, and many frogs and reptiles.
 Note that trails traverse some steep slopes and can by muddy and slippery during and after inclement weather.

-Day 8 Explore one of the many winding trails which you can discuss with your guide, at Isalo National Park.
+Day 10 In the early morning, enjoy the adorable Ringtail lemurs at Anja Parc amid spectacular surrounds.
+Then drive through the desolate and semi-arid 'badlands' of the heart of the central-south to Ihosy, a centre of the Bara tribe.
+Continue to the eerily silent Horombe Plateau, with its tall, fire-resistant palms in grassland.
+When you reach the Horombe, you'll know the sandstone massif of Isalo is close by.
+Arrive and check in at the lovely Relais la Reine where you stay two nights, dinner and breakfast included.
+Explore one of the winding trails which you can discuss with your guide, at Isalo.
 The park is home to iconic southern lemurs such as Ringtails and Verreaux's sifakas; birds including the localised Benson's rock thrush and various reptiles and frogs.
 Among its most distinctive plants are the squat 'Elephants foot' pachypodiums which thrive on sheer rock faces and in September, sport yellow flowers.

-Day 9 A second day in which to explore the ruiniforme sandstone massif of Isalo National Park, one of the country's most popular protected areas for its scenery and many trails.
+Day 11 A lovely day in which to explore the dry, 'ruiniforme' sandstone massif of Isalo National Park, one of the country's most popular protected areas for its scenery and many trails.

 This trip has no fixed departures but restrictions may apply - check operator website